lakshmikantakumar/NRSC_Bhoonidhi/README.md

 # **NRSC_Bhoonidhi**

-These scripts are designed to automate the process of creating basic metadata for Cartosat imagery downloaded from the Bhoonidhi portal.
-They also handle the extraction of image footprints from ZIP files and renaming the extracted files.
-Additionally, the repository includes scripts that convert the downloaded images into 8-bit format.....
+These scripts are designed to automate the process of creating basic metadata for Cartosat imageries downloaded from the Bhoonidhi portal.
+They also handle the extraction of image footprints from ZIP files and renaming the extracted tif files.
+Additionally, the repository includes scripts that convert the downloaded 16-bit images into 8-bit images.....

 ## **Requirements**